hatzel/gwv-projekt/slides.md

 * 'packing' board states
   * One board state is an integer (64-bit)
   * This way we save a lot of memory

+## Pattern Databases
+* Used as improved heuristic for A*
+* Minimum steps needed from a given set of nodes to get to goal node
+  * Additive
+  * Non additive

+## Creation
+* We search from goal node and store found patterns
+* Creation is very space intensive
+  * Optimization wouldn't enable us to use BFS
+    * We managed to cut memory usage in half
+    * Queue size was still getting to large
+  * We chose to go with DFS up to a specified depth
+    * Slower but takes less space

+## Reading Databases
+* A database containing 16!/9! ~ 57,000,000 items is ~450MB large
+* We load the database into RAM at startup
+* Binary Search to find the costs corresponding to a state